 In April 2020, we implemented a workforce reduction that primarily affected the ZULRESSO commercial operation and related support functions, including eliminating the entire salesforce.
-While we remain committed to working with healthcare providers and women with PPD seeking access to ZULRESSO, our ongoing commercial efforts, including our small account management field-based team, will primarily be focused on geographies that have existing, active ZULRESSO treating sites.
-We expect that this change in our commercial efforts may substantially reduce the revenue opportunity for ZULRESSO.
-There is no guarantee that our post-restructuring focus primarily on geographies where there are existing, active ZULRESSO treating sites will be sufficient for us to achieve success from the sale of ZULRESSO at the levels we expect or need to justify our investment and support our goals or at all.
-Given the shift in focus of our commercial efforts, the number of new healthcare settings that become treating sites may not be willing to remain infusion-ready as a result of the complex requirements related to administration of ZULRESSO and compliance with the REMS, related limitations and restrictions, or because of actual or perceived difficulties obtaining satisfactory reimbursement or limitations or wait to gain familiarity with the clinical profile of ZULRESSO and to secure direct experience with reimbursement prior to increasing patient intake.
+While we remain committed to working with healthcare providers and women with PPD seeking access to ZULRESSO, our ongoing commercial efforts, including our small account management field-based team, are primarily focused on geographies that have existing, active ZULRESSO treating sites.
+We expect that this approach to our commercial efforts may continue to substantially limit the revenue opportunity for ZULRESSO.
+Our post-restructuring focus primarily on geographies where there are existing, active ZULRESSO treating sites may make it difficult for us to achieve revenue growth from ZULRESSO.
+Given the shift in focus of our commercial efforts, the number of new healthcare settings that become treating sites for ZULRESSO, if any, may be limited.
+We may also find that certain healthcare settings that have in the past been active treating sites may not be willing to remain infusion-ready as a result of the complex requirements related to administration of ZULRESSO and compliance with the REMS, related limitations and restrictions, or because of actual or perceived difficulties obtaining satisfactory reimbursement or limitations on reimbursement or for other reasons.
+Healthcare settings that are active sites may also limit capacity used for ZULRESSO infusions or wait to gain familiarity with the clinical profile of ZULRESSO and to secure direct experience with reimbursement prior to increasing patient intake.